ckswilliams/modOpenREM/docs/netdicom-qr.rst

 This file contains information about the query, the status of the remote node, the C-Find response, the analysis of the response, and the individual C-Move requests.

-The following is an example of the start of the log for the following query which is run once an hour:
+The following is an example of the start of the log for the following query which is run once an hour (ie some responses will already have been imported):

 .. sourcecode:: console